calumyan/street-foody/README.md

 Trung
 Xien que

-When using the app with a smaller browser width, the dropdown nav-bar doesn't cover the whole screen.

 While you can search terms that fully use Vietnamese characters or terms that do not use any Vietnamese characters, you cannot search with terms that have have a mix of characters.
 There won't be any results.

 Some food categories that are currently absent from our database will return results for different food categories if searched without tones, as they make up other words in food categories.
-For example, searching "mi", which is not yet present in our database, will return results for "banh mi" instead.
+For example, searching "mi", which is not yet present in our database, will return results for "banh mi", although they are totally different food categories.

 The nav bar will sometimes flash in and out of frame while resizing a browser window on a computer.